Publication Process

 Retractions will be considered by the journal in case of evidence of unreliable data (i.e., experimental error), plagiarism, unethical research, and misconduct (i.e., data fabrication and image manipulation).
 In particular, the Editor in Chief may consider retracting a publication following guidelines on Good Publication Practice as reported in COPE and in ICMJE guidelines.

-• A retraction notice will be published with a direct link to the original retracted article.
+- A retraction notice will be published with a direct link to the original retracted article.

-• The retraction notice will clearly state the title and authors, the DOI, and the PMID in the retraction heading.
+- The retraction notice will clearly state the title and authors, the DOI, and the PMID in the retraction heading.

-• The retraction notice will be freely available to all readers and will state who is retracting the article and the detailed reason(s) for retraction.
+- The retraction notice will be freely available to all readers and will state who is retracting the article and the detailed reason(s) for retraction.

-• The original retracted article will be flagged as retracted with a red label on the original PDF file.
+- The original retracted article will be flagged as retracted with a red label on the original PDF file.

 All requests for retractions by authors must be sent by the corresponding author, who should provide detailed reasons for retraction.
-Authors should also provide a signed document stating that all authors agree with retraction and related reasons.
-The Editor in Chief reserves the right to start an investigation after authors’ request to retract the manuscript to assess the article’s results and validity.
+Authors should also provide a signed document stating that all authors agree with the retraction and related reasons.
+The Editor in Chief reserves the right to start an investigation after the authors’ request to retract the manuscript to assess the article’s results and validity.

 Expressions of Concern